TanguyGloaguen/WebPLM_Worker/README.md

 ```

 then, you can simply launch the `java -jar judge.gen.jar` command to generate both lessonWorld, lessonDemos and webPlmData folders content.
-You can also add the "-w", "-o" or "-d" options to
+You can also add the "-w", "-o" or "-d" options to change respectively the output world, demos and data folders.